AchrafIkhlef/cpp_projects/README.md

 5. Run the executable file (`main.exe` on Windows or `./atm` on Unix-based systems).
 6. Follow the on-screen prompts to interact with the ATM simulator.

+### 3. Hotel Management System Project

+Description: A hotel management system implemented in C++ for managing room reservations and food orders.

+#### Instructions

+1. Clone the repository to your local machine.
+2. Navigate to the `Hotel Management` directory.
+3. Open the `main.cpp` file to view the project code.
+4. Compile the source code using a C++ compiler (e.g., `g++ main.cpp -o hotel`).
+5. Run the executable file (`main.exe` on Windows or `./hotel` on Unix-based systems).
+6. Follow the on-screen prompts to interact with the hotel management system, including options to reserve rooms, place food orders, and view sales and collection details.

 ## Contributing

 Contributions to this repository are welcome!
 If you have any ideas for new projects or improvements to existing ones, feel free to submit a pull request or open an issue to discuss your suggestions.